De Havilland Mosquito: Civilian accidents and incidents

 On 21 July 1996, Mosquito G-ASKH, wearing the markings of RR299, crashed 1 mile west of Manchester Barton Airport.
-Pilot Kevin Moorhouse and Engineer Steve Watson were both killed in the crash.
-At the time, this was the last airworthy Mosquito T.III.
+Pilot Kevin Moorhouse and engineer Steve Watson were both killed in the crash.
+At the time, this was the last airworthy Mosquito, a T.III.

 Operators

 Surviving aircraft

-There are approximately 30 non-flying Mosquitoes around the world with four airworthy examples, three in the United States and one in Canada.
+There are approximately 30 non-flying Mosquitoes around the world with five airworthy examples: three in the United States; one in Canada; and one in New Zealand.
 The largest collection of Mosquitoes is at the de Havilland Aircraft Museum in the United Kingdom, which owns three aircraft, including the first prototype, W4050, the only initial prototype of a Second World War British aircraft design still in existence in the 21st century.